 Rank And Rent SEO: Easy Guide To Local Lead Generation

-There is a ton of potential money to be made in rank and rent SEO websites and local SEO lead generation!
+There is a ton of potential money to be made with rank and rent SEO websites, and the local SEO lead generation business model!

 I always tell people to think about it this way: if the key phrase “water damage restoration Los Angeles” has a CPC (cost per click) of $100, imagine what those business owners would be willing to pay per call…

-Step 1: Picking a Local Lead Generation Niche
+Step 1: Picking Profitable Local SEO Lead Generation Niches

 The key here is to pick a niche that is both high ticket and high volume.
 One example of a good rank and rent niche is mold remediation, because mold damage is a common problem in many properties, and it is generally highly profitable for the business owner.
-Additionally, I recommend picking an industry where companies are used to renting websites and buying leads.
-You can get a good idea of these industries by looking in the pay per call section of OfferVault.
+Additionally, I recommend picking an industry where companies are used to the website rental business model or buying leads.
+You can get a good idea of these local affiliate marketing industries by checking out our tool, or looking in the pay per call section of OfferVault.

 Here Are A Few of The Best Rank And Rent SEO Niches That Come To Mind:

 - Restoration of any sort, be it water (most popular), mold, fire, radon, crime scene cleanup, etc.

 - Demolition contractors (pool excavation is a good one)

 Get creative!
 Look for basically anything with a high CPC, then Google “average cost of X” to find what the ticket is.
 Ideally it will be at least $2,000 for an average job.